-Since 1905, members of the Cornell Association of Class Officers (CACO) have effectively led their class organizations by engaging classmates, planning Reunions, hosting events, recognizing volunteers, and raising money for class-designated Cornell initiatives.
+Since 1905, members of the Cornell Association of Class Officers (CACO) effectively lead their class organizations by engaging classmates, planning Reunions, hosting events, recognizing volunteers, and raising money for class-designated Cornell initiatives.

 Class officers serve five-year terms to build class membership, oversee treasuries, and engage classmates through communications and diverse programming.

-Every Cornell class, although they span more than seventy-five years in age, has the same goal in mind–to connect classmates by rekindling memories of days on the Hill while providing support of today’s Cornell.
+Every Cornell class, although they span more than seventy-five years of age, has the same goal in mind.
+That goal is to connect classmates by rekindling memories of days on the Hill while providing support of today’s Cornell.

 Cornell Reunion is the most highly attended and anticipated annual alumni event that is planned by volunteer class officers.

 Thank you for celebrating with the undergraduate classes of the 3s and 8s, the professional schools, and the Chorus at Reunion 2023.
 View the live stream recordings and photo memories from Reunion weekend.